 In terms of national personnel development, this commitment places a huge investment demand in terms of time, financial resources and effort on organisations.
 It is however recognised that this investment commitment will pay handsome dividends as projects mature.

 The Nationalisation Plan sets out the programme requirements and time-scales expected to facilitate the successful transfer of experience, knowledge and skills to national personnel, thereby enabling individuals to replace all expatriate positions currently identified within organisations.
 Such programmes require time-scales, budgets and commitment.
 These programs require the following;

 - The provision of position descriptions which clearly and concisely identify the prerequisite levels of experience, knowledge and skill sets required by each individual position

 - The development of a training matrix identifying suitable training courses for personnel

 - The development of a Competency Based Training and Assessment (CBTA) processes to evaluate the development of personnel

 - The identification of individuals suitable and capable of progression and development

-- The ability of organisations to identify and contract suitable training and development providers to assist in the development of the national personnel
+- The ability of organisations to identify and contract suitable training and development providers to assist in the development of national personnel

 - The commitment extended by organisations to ensuring the success of such programmes